ACOG “How I Practice” Video Series: Contraceptive Counseling (ACOG members only)

 Can new technologies and online educational materials improve contraceptive care and ob-gyn practice efficiency?
 Thanks to support from The National Campaign to Prevent Teen and Unplanned Pregnancy, the College recently granted several awards to ACOG Fellows to explore these questions by implementing and assessing the use of the free, web-based contraceptive support tool Bedsider in ob–gyn practice.
 Click here to find out more about these projects and how you can apply their findings to improve the efficiency and effectiveness of contraceptive counseling in your practice.

 The National Women’s Law Center (NWLC) has published new resources to help patients navigate the Affordable Care Act (ACA), including FAQs on enrollment, a comprehensive resource guide on getting coverage for birth control, and guidance on what to do if an employer objects to providing birth control coverage.
 NWLC also operates the Pill4Us hotline (1-866-PILL4US or firstname.lastname@example.org) which assists women having difficulty accessing contraceptive coverage.

-Bedsider and the Association of Reproductive Health Professionals (ARHP) have also partnered to create a "My Provider" locator, a free web and mobile-friendly directory where women can find local providers who can insert an implant or an IUD.
+This free web-based and mobile-friendly directory created jointly by the Association of Reproductive Health Professionals (ARHP) and Bedsider helps women find local providers who can insert an implant or an IUD.
 If you would like to add your information to the provider locator, click here to register.